ishan-im/text-editor/README.md

 # text-editor

-## text-editor helps you in editing text and saves yoour time
+## text-editor helps you in editing text and saves your time